goromal/anixpkgs/README.md

 python scripts/generate_docs.py
 ```

+*Auto-generated as part of CD pipeline.*

 ## Tests

-To build all packages and run their respective tests, run
+To build all packages and run their respective unit tests, run

 ```bash
 bash scripts/build_misc.sh